sictweb/bti425-2020/notes/angular-intro.md

 >
 > The developer tools [transpile](https://www.stevefenton.co.uk/2012/11/compiling-vs-transpiling/) TypeScript code into plain JavaScript.

 We're not going to obsess about the TypeScript differences from JavaScript.
-We're just going to simply begin using TypeScript, and incrementally and immediately explain anything that needs it.
+We're just going to simply begin using TypeScript, and incrementally and immediately explain anything that needs an explanation.

 <br>